suffs811/pluralism-thesis/README.md

 # Pluralism Thesis
 Python scripts for analyzing moral values via NLP/LDA and generating frequency distribution graph

+This Script:
+1. Identifies the top ten LDA topics for the Moral Values list
+2. Classifies the top ten LDA topics according ot the Moral Values list
+3. Produces a frequency distribution for the top ten most used Moral Values

 ## Sources
 the script was written with the help of: